jbeaven/sap-api-docs/petstore.md

 *   for parameter i_pet_id:
 *   a simple ABAP primitive of type /BLCK/PET_INT data gvi_pet_id type /BLCK/PET_INT.
-*   when the result of the call is HTTP200 we expect type /BLCK/PET_PET data gr_http200 type /BLCK/PET_PET.
+*   when the result of the call is HTTP Code: 200 we expect type /BLCK/PET_PET data gr_http200 type /BLCK/PET_PET.

 *** set data according to requirements of the API call